erinbedri/Coursera_Capstone/README.md

-# Capstone Project – The Battle of Neighborhoods
+# The Battle of Neighborhoods
 Finding a good location to open an Italian restaurant in Berlin, Germany

 Final Assignment for IBM Data Science Coursera Specialization